scotte/borgsnap/README.md

 Borgsnap automatically purges snapshots and old borg backups (both locally and remotely) based on retention settings given in the configuration.

-This assumes borg version 1.0 or later (I'm using the version shipped with Debian Stretch).
+This assumes borg version 1.0 or later.

-Finally, these things are probably obvious, but: Make sure your local backups are on a different physical drive than the data you are backing up and don't forget to do remote backups, because local backups isn't disaster proofing your data.
+Finally, these things are probably obvious, but: Make sure your local backups are on a different physical drive than the data you are backing up and don't forget to do remote backups, because a local backup isn't disaster proofing your data.

-# Backup flow
+## Backup flow

 Borgsnap is pretty simple, it has the following basic flow: